daydr3am/holisticon-nim-server/README.md

 It will start the server at `localhost:8080`

 ## Usage
-The documentation of the API interface can be found in api-specification.json.
+The specification of the API interface can be found in `api-specification.json`.

 ### Creating a game
 To create a game, POST a JSON request to the `/game/new` endpoint.
 An example